FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 ```
 ````

 While its origin dates back to 2000, the company recently grabbed headlines for a [very successful IPO](https://neo4j.com/press-releases/neo4j-announces-seriesf-funding/) which netted circa 350 millions USD of venture capital funding.
-Such a success is testament to the robustness and validity of the approach taken by the group of computer scientists who built the solutions from the ground up to deliver one of the most successful solution for property graph based knowledge representation and querying.make full use of Neo4j representation and infrastructure capabilities.
+Such a success is testament to the robustness and validity of the approach taken by the group of computer scientists who built the solutions from the ground up to deliver one of the most successful solution for property graph based knowledge representation and querying making full use of Neo4j representation and infrastructure capabilities.

 Neo4J open-sourced the Cypher query language and made it available via GitHub as part of the [open-cypher](https://github.com/opencypher) project